Shinkrbs/obsidian_notes/002 Courses/Data Mining/006 - Regression.md

 - **e** is the **error** of the estimate, or how much variation there is in our estimate of the regression coefficient.

 ---
+## Excel Stuff

+- `SUMSQ`: Sum of squares, first squares each number in a range, and then adds up those squares
+- `COUNTA`: Counts any cell that is not empty.
+Includes numbers, text, error values, and even cells that contains a formula returning an empty string.
+It only ignores truly blank cells.
+---
 ## MSE Formula for Excel

 **Mean Squared Error (MSE)**: is an estimate that measures the average squared difference between the estimated values and the actual values of a data distribution.
 It calculates the average squared differences between the points and the regression line.
 That is, the mean of the squares of the residuals.

 - Find Difference: ` Difference = Forecasted - Actual`
 - Square the Difference and find Average to get MSE: `MSE = Average(Difference * Difference)`

+---
+## RMSE Formula for Excel

+**Root Mean Square Error (RMSE)** is a metric that tells us how far apart our predicted values are from our observed values, on average.

+- Find Difference: ` Difference = Forecasted - Actual`
+- Use Formula `SQRT(SUMSQ(rows) / COUNTA(rows))`